ioef/ezrknn-toolkit2/README.md

 done
 ```

-Currently, I'm not sure if this uses the NPU.
-Check this issue to help me verify it: https://github.com/Pelochus/ezrknn-toolkit2/issues/1
+This doesn't use the NPU.
+Check this issue to actually test NPU usage: https://github.com/Pelochus/ezrknn-toolkit2/issues/1

 ## References
 - Lots of info here, but not very well organised: https://github.com/airockchip/rknn-toolkit2/tree/master